High-speed rail: United States

 In 1992, the United States Congress passed the Amtrak Authorization and Development Act that authorised Amtrak to start working on service improvements on the segment between Boston and New York City of the Northeast Corridor.
-The primary objectives were to electrify the line north of New Haven, Connecticut, to eliminate grade crossings and replace the then 30-year-old Metro liners with new trains, so that the distance between Boston and New York City could be covered in 3 hours or less.
+The primary objectives were to electrify the line north of New Haven, Connecticut, to eliminate grade crossings and replace the then 30-year-old Metroliners with new trains, so that the distance between Boston and New York City could be covered in 3 hours or less.

 Amtrak started testing two trains, the Swedish X2000 and the German ICE 1, in the same year along its fully electrified segment between New York City and Washington, D.C.
 The officials favored the X2000 as it had a tilting mechanism.
 However, the Swedish manufacturer never bid on the contract as the burdensome United States railroad regulations required them to heavily modify the train resulting in added weight, among other things.
 Eventually, a custom-made tilting train derived from TGV, manufactured by Alstom and Bombardier, won the contract and was put into service in December 2000.

-The new service was named "Acela Express" and linked Boston, New York City, Philadelphia, Baltimore, and Washington, D.C.
-The service did not meet the 3-hour travel time objective between Boston and New York City.
-The time was 3 hours and 24 minutes as it partially ran on regular lines, limiting its average speed, with a maximum speed of 150 mph being reached on a section of its route through Rhode Island and Massachusetts.
+The new service was named "Acela Express" (renamed the Acela in 2019) and linked Boston, New York City, Philadelphia, Baltimore, and Washington, D.C.
+The travel time was 3.5 hours between Boston and New York and 3 hours between New York and Washington.
+The original Acela trainsets operated at a maximum speed of 150 mph, with top speeds being reached on sections in Rhode Island, Massachusetts, and New Jersey.
+New trainsets, the Avelia Liberty, entered service in August 2025, raising the top speed to 160 mph.

-As of November 2021, the U.S. has one high-speed rail line under construction (California High-Speed Rail) in California, and advanced planning by a company called Texas Central Railway in Texas, higher-speed rail projects in the Pacific Northwest, Midwest and Southeast, as well as upgrades on the high-speed Northeast Corridor.
-The private higher speed rail venture Brightline in Florida started operations along part of its route in early 2018.
-The top speed is 125 mph but most of the line still runs at 79 mph.
+Brightline, a private high speed rail venture, started operations in Florida in early 2018.
+Trains operate at a top speed of 125 mph.

+As of December 2025, the U.S. has two high-speed rail lines under construction: California High-Speed Rail in California, and Brightline West in California and Nevada.